Isabella Pond Precinct Improvement Works

 Eradicating the carp also allows ecologists to conduct valuable research ahead of the National Carp Control Plan (funded by the Australian Government) which may involve the release of a biocontrol, the carp herpes virus, over the next two to three years.

 - Upper Stranger Pond will be allowed to refill when carp have been removed, but Isabella Pond will remain empty for approximately 12-18 months to complete the weir and wetland construction.

 - Trucks will pass in and out of the area during the improvement work.
 Routes have been established to minimise traffic disruption and noise.

 - Detours for walkers and cyclists will be in place and will be clearly signposted.
 Both ponds will be fenced for public safety during the entire length of the project.

-- The contractor will prepare a Construction Environment Management Plan (CEMP) to detail how it will deal with the flora and fauna issues, and the ACT Government needs to approve the CEMP.
+- The contractor has prepared a Construction Environment Management Plan (CEMP) to detail how it will deal with the flora and fauna issues.

 - Frequently Asked Questions.